escherba/omnihack/README.rst

 ---------

 ``UnionFind`` is an algorithm for creating, maintainig, and retrieving disjoint clusters from a graph.
-Example:
+An example:

 .. code-block:: python